Author: Revised by Jesse Hodierne, staff attorney, Prairie State Legal Services

 Successor landlord is liable for tenant's security deposit.

-Sets forth definition of "successor landlord."
+Defines "successor landlord."
 A court-appointed receiver is not a successor landlord.

-No later than 21 days after a person becomes the owner of a foreclosed rental property, the owner shall make a good faith effort to ascertain the identities and addresses of all tenants of the rental unites in the foreclosed property and notify, in writing, all known tenants of such rental units that, under certain circumstances, the tenant may be eligible for relocation assistance.
+No later than 21 days after a person becomes the owner of a foreclosed rental property, the owner shall make a good faith effort to ascertain the identities and addresses of all tenants of the rental units in the foreclosed property and notify, in writing, all known tenants of such rental units that, under certain circumstances, the tenant may be eligible for relocation assistance.
 The notice shall be given in English, Spanish, Polish, and Chinese.